ayvi-0001/notion-api/README.md

         prop.Option("option-b", prop.PropertyColor.green),
         prop.Option("option-c", prop.PropertyColor.blue),
     ],  # if an option does not already exist, a new one will be created with a random color.
-)       # this is not try for `status` column types, which can only be edited via UI.
+)       # this is not true for `status` column types, which can only be edited via UI.

 new_page.set_multiselect("options", ["option-a", "option-b"])
 ```